pireifej/shouldcallpaul-api/replit.md

 # Recent Changes (November 2025)

+- **November 18, 2025**: Created `/updateUser` endpoint for profile editing
+  - Allows updating user_about (About section), user_title (Title), and church_id (church assignment)
+  - Takes userId as required parameter
+  - Flexible: update one, two, or all three fields in a single request
+  - Returns updated user data on success
+  - Enhanced `/getAllUsers` to include church_id and church_name for each user

 - **November 11, 2025**: Implemented Firebase Cloud Messaging (FCM) push notifications
   - Added Firebase Admin SDK integration with secure credential management
   - Created `/registerFCMToken` endpoint for mobile apps to register device tokens